 - current therapist and physician information

-As needed, our clinical and medical teams are consulted to determine whether Caron meets your needs as well as which member of our staff with comprise your individualized treatment team.
+As needed, our clinical and medical teams are consulted to determine if Caron meets your needs and which members of our staff would be included on your individualized treatment team.

-Sometimes it can be difficult to make an accurate assessment of an addiction over the phone or in a brief meeting.
-In our Residential Assessment program, the individual with addiction will spend a few days at Caron so we can explore and assess his or her condition.
+For a more in-depth evaluation, the Residential Assessment program is recommended.
+In this program, the individual who may be struggling with drug, alcohol or behavorial issues will spend a few days at Caron so we can explore and assess his or her condition.
 Learn more.

 Planning Your Personalized Treatment